- For years John Appleby provided information about HANA to the market.

 Appleby had and continues to have a strong financial incentive to promote HANA.
 Individuals repeatedly say that just because they have a financial incentive to say something, does not mean that this financial bias impacts their statements and positions.
 We have been told that paid placements don’t impact media content.
-We have been told that consulting companies that staff for SAP, have no incentive to guide their clients to SAP solutions.
-And when we test that individual (or company) we find the opposite is true.
+We have been told that consulting companies that staff for SAP has no incentive to guide their clients to SAP solutions.
+And when we test that individual (or company), we find the opposite is true.

 SAP customers continue to use sources of information with 100% SAP bias when making their SAP investment decisions, regardless of all the evidence of the outcomes of financial bias.
 This is why we consider SAP (and most other IT areas) to be entirely non-scientific.